 Can Be Used to Ward Off Insects

-A study done in 2005 showed that oregano oil’s active components, carvacrol and thymol, are actually effective in warding off mosquitoes.
-It is a much safer substitute to stronger insect sprays that contain DEET, which raise a lot of health issues.
+A study done in 2005 showed that oregano oil’s active components, carvacrol, and thymol, are actually effective in warding off mosquitoes.
+It is a much safer substitute for stronger insect sprays that contain DEET, which raise a lot of health issues.
 Even growing oregano in your garden can help repel various pests.
 The oil can be mixed with water and used as an insect spray.
-Mixed with dish washing liquid, it can be used as a natural pesticide.
+Mixed with dishwashing liquid, it can be used as a natural pesticide.

 What are the Possible Side Effects of Oregano Oil?

 While oregano oil offers a lot of healing benefits, it may also come with some unwelcome and potentially toxic side effects.
 This occurs as a result of high doses of the oil or if the individual has allergic reactions to oregano oil.
 Thus, it should be taken as directed in the recommended medicinal amount.
 There are also certain individuals who should not use oil of oregano (see the following section below).
 Here is a list of oregano oil side effects that you should be aware of: • It may impede the absorption of iron • It can trigger allergic reactions • It can cause high blood toxicity • It may thin your blood • It can cause miscarriage • It may put an unborn child at risk • It could cause inflammation • It may cause an upset stomach • It may bring down your blood sugar levels • It may release toxic materials into your bloodstream For more detailed information about these side effects, please read our article “Possible Side Effects Of Oregano Oil

 Because oregano oil may carry some rather unpleasant side effects, here are the individuals who may be at risk of using this oil.